Medical Assisting

 Semester Hours 1

-This course includes specialized study on current topics and issues in the field of medical assisting.
-Emphasis is placed on personal and occupational responsibilities and developing problem-solving skills encountered in the medical office.
-Upon completion, students should be able to apply problem-solving skills to medical office situations as needed.
+This course includes a specialized study of current topics and issues in the field of medical assisting.
+Emphasis is placed on personal and professional responsibilities, along with developing problem-solving skills encountered in a medical office.
+Upon completion, students should be able to apply their problem-solving skills to medical office situations as needed.
+This course is offered exclusively during the summer semester.

 MAT 228A: Medical Assistant CMAA Review